mluerig/RR/README.md

 ### 3) R: shiny

-"shiny apps" connect R code and wrap it into an html environment to enable the full reactivity pipeline shown above, i.e. you can not only select what you see, but what goes into the plot in the first place.
+**R shiny apps** connect R code and wrap it into an html environment to enable the full reactivity pipeline shown above, i.e. you can not only select what you see, but what goes into the plot in the first place.
 This is a very powerful approach, essentially enabling non programming users to interact with the vast diversity of R generated graphics and data tables.
 Some of these apps can become very complex, check out the gallery: https://shiny.rstudio.com/gallery/

 At the core of each shiny app are two components: a ui (user interface) that determines layout and control elements that are later presented in the dynamic html, and the server that includes the R code that actually does the job.
 Both are connected via internal code interfaces.